 Some of you might live by a schedule, and some of you might hate schedules.
 Now is the time to get accustomed to a schedule if you want to be productive while working remotely from home.
-Some of you might be single alone at home, but some of you might have a significant other and kids at home, so it could also be pretty hectic.
+Some of you might be single and alone at home, but some of you might have a significant other and kids at home, so it could also be pretty hectic.

 We highly recommend putting everything about your day in your Google Calendar.
 You can then color code your day.
 I’ll give you an example.
 I wake up every morning at 6:30 am and spend the next two hours reading, meditating, and journaling.
 I mark that blue in my calendar for personal time.
 I then color code which subjects I’m working on throughout the day: content creation is yellow, SEO is orange, sales is green, creative or branding is pink, and so on.
 You don’t have to go that granular.
-You can just start with adding everything to your calendar and breaking it down so nothing catches you off guard and you can visualize everything you genuinely plan to get done for the week.
-The other cool feature about Google Calendars is that you can break down that goal or time slot into bullet points of tasks or goals in the description box.
+You can just start by adding everything to your calendar and breaking it down, so nothing catches you off guard, and you can visualize everything you genuinely plan to get done for the week.
+The other cool feature of Google Calendars is that you can break down that goal or time slot into bullet points of tasks or goals in the description box.

 Take a 10-15 minute break every 2-3 hours.